Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

 \subsection{Approach}

-As mentioned above, the case "$\alpha=0$" is a more difficult situation than the case $\alpha\in (0,2)$.
-Two of the reasons are \begin{enumerate}[(1)] \item Considering the nearly integrable nature of the kernel $|z|^{-d}\1_{B_1}(z)$ (indeed $z\mapsto |z|^{-d}\1_{B_1}(z)$ is in weak $L^1$ space), it can be intuitively predicted that the regularity improvement of $L^{-1}$ will be rather weak.
+As mentioned before, by comparing \eqref{eq:stable} and \eqref{Eq:Lu}, one can roughly interpret \eqref{Eq:Lu} as dealing with the ``$\alpha=0$" case, which turns out to be more challenging.
+Two of the reasons for this are: \begin{enumerate}[(1)] \item Considering the nearly integrable nature of the kernel $|z|^{-d}\1_{B_1}(z)$ (indeed $z\mapsto |z|^{-d}\1_{B_1}(z)$ is in weak $L^1$ space), it can be intuitively predicted that the regularity improvement of $L^{-1}$ will be rather weak.
 As a result, it seems difficult to deal with such operator using standard elliptic theory; \item Although when $a=1$, operator $L$ corresponds to a nice L\'evy process $Y$, it is essential to highlight that $Y$ does not exhibit scaling invariance, a distinctive characteristic that sets it apart from $\alpha$-stable processes.
-The lack of scaling invariance introduces a substantial challenge in the study of these Markov operators, as it renders the conventional scaling techniques, highly effective for $\alpha$ stable-like stable operators, but ineffective in this context. \end{enumerate}
+The lack of scaling invariance introduces a substantial challenge in the study of these Markov operators, as it renders the conventional scaling techniques, highly effective for $\alpha$ stable-like operators, but ineffective in this context. \end{enumerate}

 In this work, we mainly use a modified Littlewood-Paley type decomposition and some tools from probability theory to deal with our two issues.
 In order to demonstrate the robustness of our approach, in Appendix \ref{Appendix-stable}, we apply the classic Littlewood-Paley theory and scaling techniques to reprove and extend the main result of \cite{bass2009regularity} for stable-like operators.
 As can be seen from our proof, it is convenient to consider Schauder-type estimates in the H\"older-Zygmund space $\sC^s$.
-Here $\sC^s$ is defined using $\Delta_j$, which is called the nonhomgeneous dyadic blocks (cf. \cite{bahouri2011fourier}).
+Here $\sC^s$ is defined using $\Delta_j$, which is called the non-homgeneous dyadic blocks (cf. \cite{bahouri2011fourier}).
 When $s>0$ with $s\notin \mN$, it is well known that $\sC^s$ coincides with the usual H\"older space $C^s$.

 Naturally, we attempt to extend the above mentioned idea to the study of $\cL$, but immediately face difficulties.
 The usual dyadic decomposition is no longer applicable to the situation we are concerned with.
 For example, for the operator $\cL=-\log(I-\Delta)$, a naive substitute of $\sC^s$ is the function space $\sX^s$ defined by